America: The Reality (Shit-)Show

 And, yes...
 This is America: The Reality (Shit-)Show.

-As Clinton campaign chief, John Podesta, said in a now-leaked email, "The Clintons won't forget what their friends have done for them."
+As Clinton campaign chief, John Podesta, said in a leaked email, "The Clintons won't forget what their friends have done for them."
 They sure won't.
 In 2011, Secretary of State Clinton launched the not widely known Bureau of Energy Resources, a robust government arm with a multimillion-dollar budget and relationships with oil and gas executives who weren't shy about contributing to her political campaigns and Obama's.
 The Intercept, enumerated how the recently hacked "emails show consistent, repeated efforts by the Clinton campaign to collaborate with Super PACs on strategy, research, attacks on political adversaries and fundraising" and the fact that "political candidates are closely coordinating with friendly Super PACs — making a mockery of a central tenet of the Supreme Court’s 2010 Citizens United decision — is one of the biggest open secrets in Washington."

-Moving on, there is little doubt Hillary indeed loves a good fight.
+There is little doubt Hillary loved a good fight.
 "Fight" meaning other people fighting her battles for her using guns and tanks and ships and drones.
 Her decisions, her votes have led to the mass suffering of her supposedly beloved women and children.
 “I was one who supported giving President Bush the authority, if necessary, to use force against Saddam Hussein.
 I believe that that was the right vote...
 I stand by the vote.”
 Her half-hearted regrets since voting for the Iraq war are hardly enough to reverse the deadly effects of poor judgment.
 A senior U.N. official estimated that half of a million children under five died in Iraq from U.N. sanctions she promoted.
 She "urged [Bill] to bomb Serbia" in 1999 causing the deaths of thousands of innocent civilians.
 She championed the assault on Libya under the pretense of Gaddafi's war crimes, though motives for his ouster have come under great scrutiny once it was revealed that Libya planned to create a gold-backed currency to compete with the euro and dollar.
 In the wake of the U.S.-led assault and Clinton's very public clapping and cheering after Gaddafi's death, tens of thousands of Libyan citizens have since been tortured, raped and murdered.
 And though Benghazi was not an event whose bloody outcome was nearly hers alone to bear, a lack of smoking gun, by no means, excuses her from a very clear lack of oversight as SOS and one who fiercely drove U.S. intervention on Libyan soil.
 And then there is her attachment to regime change in Honduras resulting in violence beyond comprehension.
 And her push to arm Syrian rebels against Obama's command.
 And her push for the Afghan surge.
 And her Israel-first-and-only collusion with Netanyahu.
 And her push for redeployment of troops into Iraq.
 And even maneuvers such as the $12 million donation from the Moroccan government to her Foundation (CGI) even as her State Department considered such a government corrupt.
 And her unfathomable use of 13 mobile devices to access her email account, none of which could be located for inspection over concerns of classified breaches.

 And then, of course, there's her flip-flop on gay marriage and her flip-flop on single payer healthcare and her flip-flop on public schools and charter schools and her flip-flop on the Trans-Pacific Partnership and her flip-flop on the North American Free Trade Agreement and her flip-flop on nuclear energy and her flip-flop on immigration and her flip flop on criminal justice and her flip-flop on raising the debt limit and her flip-flop on raising payroll taxes and her flip-flop on an embargo on Cuba and her flip-flop on ethanol mandates and her flip-flop on... oh, forget it already.